 The location of C source files can be defined to the debugger with the UNIX shell variable HP64_DEBUG_PATH.
-If HP64_DEBUG_PATH is defined, the debugger only searches for the files in the path(s) specified in HP64_DEBUG_PATH, in the order in which they are listed.
+If HP64_DEBUG_PATH is defined, the debugger first searches for the files in the path(s) specified in the variable, in the order in which they are listed.